Manage object stores

 This page provides an overview about managing object stores.

-Object stores provide optional external storage media in addition to the SSD storage.
+Object stores provide optional external storage media in addition to SSD storage.
 Object stores are less expensive than SSD storage.
 Therefore, you can use object stores for storing warm data (data infrequently accessed) while the SSD stores the hot data (data frequently accessed).

 Object store buckets can reside in different physical object stores.
-However, for better QoS, Weka requires mapping between the bucket and the physical object store.
+However, for better QoS, WEKA requires mapping between the bucket and the physical object store.

-Object store in Weka generally represents a physical entity (on-premises or in the cloud) that groups several object store buckets.
+Object store in WEKA generally represents a physical entity (on-premises or in the cloud) that groups several object store buckets.
 An object store or object store bucket can be either local (used for tiering+snapshots) or remote (used for snapshots only).
 An object-store bucket must be added to an object store with the same type.

 Defining multiple object store buckets for a filesystem allows a range of use cases, such as:

 - Migration to different local object stores (this occurs when you detach the read-only bucket, see https://docs.weka.io/fs/attaching-detaching-object-stores-to-from-filesystems#migration-to-a-different-object-store)